 "Control" means the possession, direct or indirect, of the power to direct or cause the direction of the management and policies of a company, whether through the ownership of voting shares, by contract, or otherwise.

-"Customer" means any person, corporation, partnership, government agency, or other entity that applied for, has been accepted for, and is currently receiving service.
+"Customer" means any person, corporation, partnership, government agency, or other entity that applied, or is named in an application as a person having joint responsibility for service and that has been accepted and is currently receiving or is entitled to receive such service.
+"Customer" for purposes of these rules may also include a person or other entity whose service has been involuntarily disconnected if that person or entity seeks to have the utility reconnect service.

+"Customer information" means personal, private, or proprietary information that, either alone or in combination with other information, identifies, describes, or is otherwise associated with utility service provided to a specific customer, property, or residence, including but not limited to information related to the quantity, technical configuration, type, or destination of service or products subscribed to by a customer.
+Customer information includes, but is not necessarily limited to, private customer information and proprietary customer information as defined in RCW 19.29A.010 and personal information as defined in RCW 19.255.010.

 "Cubic foot of gas" means a volumetric unit of measure used in sales and testing.

+“Primary Purpose” means a business need to provide regulated utility services as required by state or federal law, or as specifically authorized in the utility’s effective tariff or by the commission.

 "Sales volume" means a cubic foot of gas for billing purposes is the amount of gas that occupies a volume of one cubic foot under the temperature and pressure conditions existing in the customer's meter.
 Temperature and/or pressure recording or compensating devices may be used to reflect temperature or pressure base conditions for computing the volume sold.
 Temperature and/or pressure compensation factors may be used to compute the volume of gas sold as provided in the utility's tariff.

 "Testing volume" means a cubic foot of gas for testing purposes is the amount that occupies a volume of one cubic foot at a temperature of 60° Fahrenheit and pressure of 14.73 pounds per square inch absolute.

 "Gas" means any fuel or process gas, whether liquid petroleum gas, manufactured gas, natural gas, or any mixture of these.